FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 While a bit more complicated, configuring the tenant to emit an event and the webhook to receive it separately provides flexibility.
 You can create a number of global webhooks and then have tenants control which events are sent.
 For example, if you are [private labeling an application with FusionAuth's multi-tenancy functionality](/blog/2020/06/30/private-labeling-with-multi-tenant), you could set up one tenant to emit events for new user registrations and another to emit only failed user logins.
 If you want to emit the same event in different tenants, you can also configure the webhook to listen to events from certain applications.

 Create the webhook.
+Set the URL to `http://localhost:8000/webhook.php`.
+For this example, using this protocol is fine, but for production, please use TLS.
+Add a description:

+{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-url.png" alt="The webhook configuration screen." class="img-fluid" figure=false %}

-Set the URL to `http://localhost:8000/webhook.php`, add a descripton, and make sure the `user.password.breach` event is enabled.
+Scroll down and make sure the `user.password.breach` event is enabled:

-TBD two pics
+{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-url.png" alt="Configuring the received webhook events." class="img-fluid" figure=false %}

 It's a good idea to add a layer of security for a webhook so no unauthorized use can occur.
 You can do that with a [header, basic auth, or at the network layer](/docs/v1/tech/events-webhooks/securing), or some combination.
 For this application, you'll set a header value for the webhook:

-TBD pic
+{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-add-headers.png" alt="Configuring the webhook to receive an Authorization header." class="img-fluid" figure=false %}

 ## Write the webhook code

 Now that everything is properly configured, let's write code.
-We'll be using PHP because it's a performant language with good JSON handling, but any of the supported [client libraries](/docs/v1/tech/client-libraries/) would work as well.
+We'll be using PHP because it's a performant language with good JSON handling.
+You could use any of the support [client libraries](/docs/v1/tech/client-libraries/) or call the APIs directly.
+I suppose you could write the webhook in bash, IF YOU DARE.

+But we'll use PHP.
 The code is [available here](https://github.com/FusionAuth/fusionauth-example-php-webhook) if you want to check it out.
 Here's the `webhook.php` code:

 ```php
 <?php